AdobeDocs/experience-manager-65.en/help/assets/video.md

       `trackingManager.attach(videoPlayer);`

       to attach the component to the trackingManager.
-To track multiple viewers on a page, use multiple tracking mangaer components.
+To track multiple viewers on a page, use multiple tracking manager components.

     * Create the AppMeasurementBridge object by adding the following: